sunnypatel165/31DaysOfRefactoringInJava/src/com/sunnypatel/daysofrefactoringjava/day8/replaceinheritencewithdelegation/README.md

 }
 ```

 This refactoring comes from Martin Fowlers Refactoring book.
-You can view the original refactoring at: https://refactoring.com/catalog/replaceInheritanceWithDelegation.html
+You can view the original refactoring [here](https://refactoring.com/catalog/replaceInheritanceWithDelegation.html).

 #### Original C# code from the book:
 ```